Florida vs. Kentucky Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Florida vs. Kentucky Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 6

-Saturday's contest features the Florida Gators (10-3, 0-0 SEC) and the No. 6 Kentucky Wildcats (10-2, 0-0 SEC) squaring off at Exactech Arena at the Stephen C. O'Connell Center in what should be a close matchup, with a projected 82-80 win for Florida according to our computer prediction.
+Saturday's game features the Florida Gators (10-3, 0-0 SEC) and the No. 6 Kentucky Wildcats (10-2, 0-0 SEC) clashing at Exactech Arena at the Stephen C. O'Connell Center in what should be a competitive matchup, with a projected 82-80 win for Florida according to our computer prediction.
 Tipoff is at 12:30 PM ET on January 6.

 Oddsmakers have not yet set a line for this matchup.